-Ask your partner what she needs and remember that small acts of kindness can make a huge difference when someone is feeling overwhelmed.
+Ask your partner what they need and remember that small acts of kindness can make a huge difference when someone is feeling overwhelmed.

 4. Ask how she's feeling

-Every woman’s experience of the menopause is different.
+Everyone’s experience of the menopause is unique.
 This isn't surprising, given that it’s inextricably linked to the ageing process and often coincides with other life stressors, such as adjusting to an ‘empty nest’ and caring for elderly relatives.

 Some women feel liberated by the end of cramps, bleeding and pregnancy fears, but for others the end of fertility feels like a loss, with menopausal and post-menopausal changes seeming less desirable than periods.

-Make time to ask your partner how she’s feeling and talk about what she’s going through, so that you understand her individual situation.
+Make time to ask your partner how they’re feeling and talk about what they are going through, so that you understand their individual situation.

 5. Encourage acceptance

 Physical and hormonal changes can cause weight gain, reduce body confidence and libido, and lead to painful sex.
 However, research suggests great sex and intimacy can continue long after the menopause, with emotional closeness being positively linked to orgasm and desire.